marilecl/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Activity Labels

-WALKING (value 1): subject was walking during the test
+(1) WALKING : subject was walking during the test
-WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
+(2) WALKING_UPSTAIRS : subject was walking up a staircase during the test
-WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test
+(3) WALKING_DOWNSTAIRS : subject was walking down a staircase during the test
-SITTING (value 4): subject was sitting during the test
+(4) SITTING : subject was sitting during the test
-STANDING (value 5): subject was standing during the test
+(5) STANDING : subject was standing during the test
-LAYING (value 6): subject was laying down during the test
+(6) LAYING : subject was laying down during the test